Eldeston/Advanced-Programming-Assessment-2/README.md

+*Project created by Frem Patalinghug, prepared for Assessment 1 of Responsive Web.*
 # Advanced Programming - Assessment 2
 # Abstract
 This "MEALY DISPLAYINATOR 3000" is a cooking recipe viewer application using “TheMealDB” API.
 The application fetches user search queries from TheMealDB’s database to be used to serve and display the recipes to the user.